pyrossh/OnlyBible/README.md

 > For crashanalytics to work in dev/debug mode in macos this has to be set DEBUG_INFORMATION_FORMAT = "dwarf-with-dsym";

 ## Bugs
-1. Fix verse number layout flow
-2. Swipe left should pop context if chapter/book index is previous to the current one to maintain scroll history.
+1. Swipe left should pop context if chapter/book index is previous to the current one to maintain scroll history.
-3. Reduce verse line spacing

 ## Todo

 1. Add Sqlite for highlighting, notes, chapter verses
 2. Custom Selection should show action bar instead of tooltip/popup menu
 3. Figure out history
 4. Add more text compact/loose maybe spacing